kkrmno/imgrb/README.md

 # imgrb
-Pure Ruby library for reading and writing png and apng (animated png)
+Pure Ruby library for reading and writing png and apng (animated png).
+Current API may change (not stable).
 ## Description
 This library has full support for reading and writing png and animated png (apng) files.
 There is also limited support for bmp-files (24-bit color).
 In the future, gif support may be added.
 Additionally, there is some support for manipulating image data (e.g. pixel-wise adding/subtracting/multiplying/dividing of images, manipulating specific channels, etc.).

 ## FEATURES
 Reads all standard types of png files, namely:

 * Grayscale
 * Truecolor
 * Indexed color
 * Grayscale with alpha
 * Truecolor with alpha
 * Interlaced

 for any applicable bit-depth.

 Also has full support for the apng format and limited support for bmp.